All Collections

 Adding the second app

 Add tinyEmail to the integration.
-Use the search tool to find the tinyEmail app and then click the icon.
+Use the search tool to find the tinyEmail app and click the icon.

 Next, click the field and select an action on the drop-down menu.
 In this example, there is only one action (Import Customer).